flyinghuman/dailydiscordgiveawaybot/docs/user_guide.md

 Slash commands auto-sync when the bot starts; ensure the bot is invited with `applications.commands`.

 ## 5. Runtime Behaviour Highlights
-- Giveaways are stored in `data/state.json` to survive restarts.
+- Giveaways are stored in `data/guilds/` SQLite databases to survive restarts.
 - Persistent buttons let members join/leave without chat spam.
 - A *recent winner cooldown* can block past winners for N days; if not enough eligible entrants remain, the bot automatically re-selects the oldest recent winners who re-entered.
 - Scheduled and recurring giveaways are handled even across restarts thanks to background tasks and audits.